henningninneh/site/content/home/experience.md

 # Order that this section appears on the page.
 weight: 40

-title: curriculum vitaw
+title: curriculum vitae
 subtitle:

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format
-date_format: 2006
+date_format: Jan 2006

 # Experiences.